 Conclusion

 I realize this is a lot of information, and it’s hard to know where to go from here.
+There are also many more filtration systems available than I’m able to cover here.
 So let me reemphasize: first, find out what’s in your water, and what contaminants you are most concerned about.
-I’m most worried about hexavalent chromium (chromium-6), PFAS, VOCs, pharmaceuticals, and many others.
-It looks like my family will have to purchase a Berkey or ZeroWater system, but Berkey removes the most contaminants.
-However, it is quite expensive.
+I’m most worried about hexavalent chromium (chromium-6), PFAS, VOCs, and pharmaceuticals.
+It looks like my family will have to purchase a Berkey or ZeroWater system, as they remove the most contaminants.
+However, they are quite expensive.

 My goal is to stop using Brita, simply because it doesn’t filter out much.
 As soon as I purchase a new system, I’ll update this article and let you know which one we chose.
 I’ll also write a review on it!
 Please comment below on what you’re using to filter your water, as well as your experiences with water filtration!
 Thanks for reading, please share and subscribe!